 As a patient, you deserve your doctor's time and care.
 If the doctor fails to give you attention, it is a failure on their part.
 If you were in the hospital and not administered help, that is a failure on their part.
 The best way you can prove failure to provide care is through medical records.
 Did the doctor bother giving you a discharge sheet?
 Were you still sick after you got home?
 Were there any follow-ups?
 The devil is in the details.
 You are allowed to hold your doctor accountable for everything they did or did not do for you.
 If the doctor did not inform you about the complete details of your case, you get to hold them accountable.
 Withholding information is also malpractice.
 A doctor cannot obtain your informed consent if you don't have all the information.

 Breaching of duty includes numerous factors.
 The doctor failed to prescribe the medicine that you need.
 The wrong amount of dosage is getting administered to you.
 Your bandages are not getting changed as frequently as possible.
 Messy stitches that do nothing for the wound.
+If you're coming in for a routine checkup and get more medicines than you need.
 Excessive bleeding due to inferior incisions.
 All of these and more come under breach of duty.
-If you're coming in for a routine checkup and get more medicines than you need, that is also a breach.
+A Personal Injury Lawyer will be able to walk you through different types of breach of duty and identify where you faced negligence in your care.
 Doctors cannot ignore your primary diagnosis and medical history.

 It would help if you showed in court what injuries you got.
 The injuries need to be different from what you went to the hospital for.
 While filing for a medical lawsuit, injuries is an umbrella term.
 The court will consider any harm you sustained from the hospital as an injury.
 These are your deteriorating mental health, wounds, loss of limbs, and even disability.
 If you suffered immense financial loss because of these injuries, bring them to court.
 Make sure you have records of why you went to the hospital in the first place.
 If you have concrete proof that you went to the hospital completely intact, the case can roll in your favor.